Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 u “Possible presence of continental crust under the ocean has been postulated by Bullin (1980) and Orlenok (1983).
 They stated the idea that ‘the oceanic crust is thin and graniteless’ is a mistake.”
 D. R. Choi et al., “Paleoland, Crustal Structure, and Composition under the Northwestern Pacific Ocean,” New Concepts in Global Tectonics, editors S. Chatterjee and N. Hotton III (Lubbock, Texas: Texas Tech University Press, 1992), p.
 187.

 The unusual seismic characteristics of this layer in the northwestern Pacific have been noted earlier and called “Oceanic Layer 3.”
-Drilling has not been deep enough to penetrate it.
+Drilling has not been deep enough to reach it.

 u “This 6.5- to 6.8-km/s layer [west of Sumatra] may be either lower continental (granitic) crust or thickened oceanic layer 3. ...
 Although the 6.5- to 6.8-km/s velocity is high for lower continental (granitic) crust, the large thickness of this layer suggests that it is continental crust, ...”
 R. M. Kieckhefer et al., “Seismic Refraction Studies of the Sunda Trench and Forearc Basin,” Journal of Geophysical Research, Vol. 85, No. B2, 10 February 1980, pp. 863, 873.